Autonomous Quantum Devices: When Are They Realizable without Additional Thermodynamic Costs?: Results

 Before we move on, let us understand the physical meaning of the terms $\epemb,\epres$.
 By comparing the definition of $\epemb$ in Eq. \eqref{eq:ep emb def} with that of Eq. \eqref{eq:idealised control}, we see that it is the difference in trace distance between the dynamics achieved with the idealised clock, and the actual dynamics achieved by the clock.
-The quantity $\epemb$ upper bounds how much one can embezzle from the resulting unavoidable inexact catalysis of the \ACDlong.
+Thus the quantity $\epemb$ upper bounds how much one can embezzle from the resulting unavoidable inexact catalysis of the \ACDlong.
 Then $\epres$ (which is a function of $\epemb$) characterises the resolution, i.e. how far from a t-CNO transition one can achieve due to embezzlement from the inexact catalysis.
 For example, consider a hypothetical clock for which $\epemb$ decays as an inverse power with $d_\cl$.
 Then, $\epres$ would diverge with increasing $d_\cl$ and Theorem \ref{thm:noemb physical} would not tell us anything useful.
 On the other hand, if we had a more precise clock with, for example, $\epemb$ exponentially small in $d_\cl$ then Theorem \ref{thm:noemb physical} would tell us that $\epres$ converges to zero as $d_\cl$ increases.\Mspace

-Whether or not $\epemb$ and $\epres$ can both be simultaneously small, depends on the transition in question.
+\fbox{ \parbox{0.92\linewidth}{ \emph{Take home message from Theorem \ref{thm:noemb physical}}: There is a threshold on the amount of back-reaction the control system can incur, above which the laws of thermodynamics have to be modified to include the thermodynamics of the control system.
+Theorem \ref{thm:noemb physical} provides a bound on this threshold when the bath transfers entropy but not heat. } } Whether $\epemb$ and $\epres$ can both be simultaneously small, depends on both the quality of the clock used and the transition one wishes to implement.
 Two examples at opposite extremes are as follows.
 Both $\epemb$ and $\epres$ are trivially arbitrarily small (zero in fact), and conditions in Theorem \ref{thm:noemb physical} are satisfied, when the t-CTO transition is the identity transition (i.e. $\rho_\Sy^0$ to $\rho_\Sy^0$).
-At the opposite extreme, both $\epemb$ and $\epres$ cannot be small or vanishing when one attempts a non-trivial t-CNO transition which occurs instantaneously, i.e. one for which $\rho_\Sy^F(t)=\rho_\Sy^0$ for $t\leq t_1$ and $\rho_\Sy^F(t)=\rho_\Sy^1$ for $t> t_1$.\Mspace
+At the opposite extreme, both $\epemb$ and $\epres$ cannot be small or vanishing when one attempts a non-trivial t-CNO transition which occurs instantaneously, i.e. one for which $\rho_\Sy^F(t)=\rho_\Sy^0$ for $t\in [0, t_1]$ and $\rho_\Sy^F(t)=\rho_\Sy^1$ for $t\in ( t_1, t_3]$.\Mspace